 To make the bulgur meatballs, combine the chopped onion, bulgur, salt, black pepper, red pepper flakes and 1 cup of water and put through the food processor twice.
 Add the ground meat to the mixture and put through the food processor again (it is also possible to knead the mixture by hand, but that requires extra time and effort).
 Add the egg to the mixture and knead by hand until it is as smooth as bread dough.
 Prepare the bulgur balls by dipping your hand in water, taking a tiny lump of dough the size of a small cherry and rolling into a ball.

 Pour half a liter of water into a heavy pan and bring to the boil.
 Balance a strainer on top of the pan and place the bulgur balls inside.
 Cover with a lid and steam for 15 minutes.
 Remove and place in a large shallow dish to cool.

-Just before serving add the bulgur balls and the chickpeas to the mixture and heat through.
-Do not add the balls before this stage or they will soften and lose their flavor.
+Just before serving, add the bulgur balls and the chickpeas to the mixture and heat through.
+Do not add the balls before this stage or they will soften.
 Check the seasoning and add salt and ground black pepper to your taste.

 For the dried mint sauce; melt the butter in a small pan.
-Remove from the heat, add the dried mint and drizzle over the serving dish.
+Remove from the heat, add the dried mint and drizzle over the squash and bulgur balls with yoghurt sauce.
 Serve immediately.